VictorOwnt/KolveniershofWeb/README.md

 # Kolveniershof

 Kolv2Angular is an angular web-app created for the Kolveniershof project.
-This web-app is an agenda made for the handicapped clients and their mentors.
+This web-app is an agenda made for the clients and their mentors @Kolveniershof.

 ## Installation